 Side effects of erdomed

-On rare occasions, hypersensitivity reactions (skin rash, urticaria, etc.) have been reported.
+Hypersensitivity reactions (skin rash, urticaria, etc.) have been reported on rare occasions.

 Warnings and Contraindications

-Erdomed should not be administered if you have hypersensitivity to erdosteine or to any of the excipients in the product, or in children weighing less than 15 kg.
+Erdomed should not be administered if you have hypersensitivity to erdosteine or any excipients in the product or children weighing less than 15 kg.

-Special care should be taken with the administration of erdomed in patients suffering from gastroduodenal ulcer.
+Special care should be taken with the administration of erdomed in patients suffering from gastroduodenal ulcers.

 This medicine contains aspartame (E 951).
 For being a source of phenylalanine.
-It can be harmful for people with conditions such as phenylketonuria.
+It can be harmful to people with conditions such as phenylketonuria.

-In patients with homocysteinuria, its use is not recommended due to the possible interaction of the metabolites with the metabolism of methionine and cysteine.
+In patients with homocystinuria, its use is not recommended due to the possible interaction of the metabolites with the metabolism of methionine and cysteine.